 About the accredited body

 The University of Reading’s Institute of Education is an established provider of high-quality training and research.
-It is ranked 7th in the UK for Education (The Guardian University League Table 2020) and has been consistently in the top 10 for over a decade.
+It is ranked 10th in the UK for Education (The Guardian University League Table 2022).

 Ofsted report that the “effective relationships with partner schools support the development of high quality teaching and trainees that are well-prepared to work in the region’s schools.”
 (ITE inspection report, September 2016).